sormuras/bach/doc/comparison/README.md

 Local `.gradle` directory containing hashes, caches, properties, etc, ...  was ignored.
 Same for the `~/.tooling/gradle` directory.

-## Ninetynine
+## Ninety Nine

-Ninetynine is multi-module project with roughly 99 simple modules.
+Ninety nine is multi-module project with roughly 99 simple modules.
-Simple as in all modules only constist of a single module declaration.
+Simple as in all modules only consist of a single module declaration.

 The module `m00i` is the declared as: `module m00i {}`